 Often, large companies that refuse to change with the growing pace of their industry slowly become obsolete.
 On the contrary, those companies that pride themselves as leaders in their industry are under constant pressure to innovate and provide disruptive solutions to their marketplace.

-As a pioneer in the tire and diversified rubber manufacturing industry with massive data infrastructure and increasing customer support demands, our client’s IT department realized that in order to remain an industry leader, they needed to redesign their entire operating model.
+As a pioneer in the automotive industry with massive data infrastructure and increasing customer support demands, our client’s IT department realized that in order to remain an industry leader, they needed to redesign their entire operating model.

 This was accomplished by restructuring the organizational ‘blueprint’ from the top down and enabling the organization to operate more effectively with few management layers and a more robust forward-thinking approach to IT service and delivery.
 Leadership felt confident that the new operating model would propel the organization into the future; however, after several previous attempts at reorganization, many impacted employees or “teammates” were both skeptical and wary of constant change efforts.
 In essence, the entire organization was suffering from significant change fatigue due to years of leadership turnover, changes in strategic vision and competing for organizational priorities.

 After successfully establishing the new structure, the leadership team realized that in order to capitalize on their investment and ensure the new operating model would be accepted and embraced by their employees, they needed to ensure that the “latest” change effort would not be perceived by the employees as “business as usual”.
 Leadership realized that any substantial resistance to the new model could have a significantly negative and long-lasting impact on the business, continuity of operations, and teammate morale.

 As a client, I didn’t just benefit from their exemplary performance–LeapPoint also helped us establish a clear vision and, most importantly, a shared understanding of what success meant to all.